 The hardware part of the TOE is not described in detail in this document.
 Details are included in the Hardware Security Target [31] and therefore this latter document will be cited wherever appropriate.

-The TOE components consists of all the TOE components listed in Table 1 of the Hardware Security Target [31] plus all TOE components listed in Table 1 and Table 2 (P73N2M0B0.2C0 only).
+The TOE consists of all TOE components listed in Table 1 of the Hardware Security Target [31] plus all components listed in Table 1 and Table 2.